-Kinetics of the tocopherol effect on lowering endocytosis.
+Kinetics of the Tocopherol Effect on Lowering Endocytosis.
 Although we identified a pathway (CAM) less affected by tocopherols, the fact that δ -tocopherol lowered uptake of recombinant enzymes used for ERT suggests that combination treatment using both strategies may need optimal timing.
-To evaluate whether this effect is reversible, we examined the ability of cells to restore dextran pinocytosis upon removal of tocopherols, since this marker showed good indication of uptake effects (Figure 2).
-As shown in Figure 8A, dextran uptake remained affected 3 h after removal of δ -tocopherol or CF3-T from the cell medium (15% and 28% reduction versus untreated diseased cells, respectively).
-Yet, 8 h after removal, dextran uptake returned to the vitamin-untreated level in diseased cells (0.98-fold and 0.95-fold), suggesting that this effect is transient.
-During this 8 h period, sphingomyelin storage in cells treated with δ -tocopherol or CF3-T remained below that in vitamin-untreated diseased cells (26-41% reduction; Figure 8B).
+To evaluate whether this effect is reversible, we examined the ability of cells to restore dextran pinocytosis upon removal of tocopherols because this marker showed good indication of uptake effects (Fig. 2).
+As shown in Fig. 8A, dextran uptake remained affected 3 hours after removal of δ -tocopherol or CF3-T from the cell medium (15% and 28%) reduction vs. untreated diseased cells, respectively).
+Yet, 8 hours after removal, dextran uptake returned to the vitamin-untreated level in diseased cells (0.98-fold and 0.95-fold), suggesting that this effect is transient.
+During this 8-hour period, sphingomyelin storage in cells treated with δ -tocopherol or CF3-T remained below that in vitaminuntreated diseased cells (26% to 41% reduction; Fig. 8B).
 Hence, restoration of endocytosis seems due to cessation of tocopherol-induced exocytosis, not an increase in the sphingomyelin storage levels after tocopherol removal.
-As a control, sphingomyelin storage did not increase to diseased levels until 24 h post-removal of δ -tocopherol or CF3-T (0.92-fold and 0.83-fold storage versus vitamin-untreated diseased cells; Figure 8B).
-Similar findings were obtained by quantifying the number of dark-refringent storage compartments by phase-contrast microscopy (Supplemental Figure S9).
-Finally, a similar trend was observed for uptake of anti-ICAM NCs, whose binding and endocytosis recovered 5 h after removal of δ tocopherol (Supplemental Figure S10), indicating this effect is reversible and combination therapy may be an option if properly timed.
+As a control, sphingomyelin storage did not increase to diseased levels until 24 hours postremoval of δ -tocopherol or CF3-T (0.92-fold and 0.83-fold storage vs. vitamin-untreated diseased cells; Fig. 8B).
+Similar findings were obtained by quantifying the number of dark-refringent storage compartments by phasecontrast microscopy (Supplemental Fig. 9).
+Finally, a similar